Severson-Group/AMDS/VoltageCard/docs/README.md

 The output of the voltage sensor is a current in the range of +/-25mA, which is converted to a voltage in the desired range using a burden resistor `R5`.
 The present implementation converts the sensor output current to a +/-8.75V signal using a burden resistor of 350Ω.

 ### Op-Amp Stage
 The voltage across the burden resistor is a bipolar signal (voltage span includes both positive and negative voltages).
-An intermediate op-amp stage converts the +/-8.75V signal to 0-5V, which can be measured directly using the BNC connector.
+A non-inverting level translation circuit is designed using Op Amps as shown here:

+This circuit is used to translate the voltage across the burden resistor, which is bipolar, to the ADC input range of 0-4.5V.
+The resistor values can be calculated analytically.
+However, the algebra gets quite complicated.
+Hence it was computed using TI analog engineer's calculator.

 **Note:** As the op-amp output voltage approaches the supply rails, it tends to distort and behave nonlinearly so the output voltage is limited to actually be 0.2V to 4.5V.